HFXLegion/HighDigitSAMs-Ultimate-Compilation/README.md

 > ⚠️ Ground Fire 300 requires EPP to work ⚠️

 #### Missiles
-Modeled right now are the Aster 15, Aster 30 Block 1, Block 1NT and Block 2
+Modeled right now are the Aster 30 Block 1 and Block 1NT
-- Aster 15 is the first missile with range up to 30 km and 13 km in altitude
 - Block 1 is good up to 20km in altitude and 120km in range
 - Block 1NT gives it a better seeker and possibly a better booster increasing the altitude coverage to 25km and the range to 150km
-- Block 2 is completely different and more akin to the US' THAAD.
-It can intercept targets up to 200km away and up to 70km in altitude
-  > Detailed information about this missile is classified.
-Missile might me too overpowered

 Keep in mind that this has to be modeled within DCS' restrictions so its not entirely accurate to what it could do IRL